 Octavofest.
 Octavofest is a wide-ranging series of events which are dedicated to advancing the appreciation of the book and paper arts throughout NE Ohio.
 Events are held throughout the month of October at venues across the Greater Cleveland area.
 Events include lectures, demonstrations, tours, and exhibits.

 Ohio Arts Council.
 The Ohio Arts Council is committed to the economic, educational and cultural development of the state.
 The Council believes the arts should be shared by the people of Ohio.
 The arts arise from public, individual and organizational efforts.
 The OAC supports and encourages these efforts.

-Ohio Council of the International Reading Association.
-The Ohio Council of the International Reading Association supports and promotes literacy to help all Ohioans reach their full potential and develop a life-long love of reading.
+Ohio Literacy Association, state chapter of the International Literacy Association.
+Ohio Literacy Association chapter of the International Literacy Association supports and promotes literacy to help all Ohioans reach their full potential and develop a life-long love of reading.

 Ohio Literacy Institute.
 An integral part of the Ohio Resource Center for Mathematics, Science, and Reading (ORC) has been funded by the Ohio General Assembly and established by the Ohio Board of Regents.

 Ohio Reading Road Trip.
 The Ohio Reading Road Trip is a multimedia language arts curriculum for students in grades 6, 7, and 8.
 This integrated curriculum package is designed to spark students’ interest in reading by bringing some of Ohio’s best-known authors into the classroom through video, Internet, broadcast, and print resources.